eaorkun/eaorkun/README.md

 # Hi, I'm Eralp.
 ![Profile View Counter](https://komarev.com/ghpvc/?username=eaorkun&color=blue&label=Profile+Views)

-I'm studying Electrical and Computer Engineering @ UT Austin.
-I interned at AAK Tele-Science this summer where I created dynamic web pages using Flask and a desktop web app using Electron.
-I'm also currently seeking a software engineering internship for Fall 2021.
+I'm studying Electrical and Computer Engineering @ UT Austin and an incoming Research and Development Intern at Trend Micro for this upcoming summer.
+I'm also currently seeking a software engineering Co-op/Intern position for Fall 2021.
+I enjoy creating great software and am proficient at low-level through high-level programming languages with general knowledge in computer architecture and memory management.
+Some of my hobbies include music and rock climbing.

 ---